loda-lang/loda-programs/programs/oeis/list2.md

 * [A228344](http://oeis.org/A228344) ([L12 program](A228344.asm)): Floor(3*n^2/4) - 1.
 * [A228394](http://oeis.org/A228394) ([L11 program](A228394.asm)): The number of permutations of length n sortable by 2 prefix block transpositions.
 * [A228569](http://oeis.org/A228569) ([L10 program](A228569.asm)): Binomial transform of A006497.
+* [A228661](http://oeis.org/A228661) ([L11 program](A228661.asm)): Number of 2Xn binary arrays with top left value 1 and no two ones adjacent horizontally, diagonally or antidiagonally.
 * [A228693](http://oeis.org/A228693) ([L11 program](A228693.asm)): Largest number of maximal independent sets of nodes in any tree on n nodes.
 * [A228842](http://oeis.org/A228842) ([L09 program](A228842.asm)): Binomial transform of A014448.
 * [A228888](http://oeis.org/A228888) ([L10 program](A228888.asm)): a(n) = binomial(3*n + 2, 3).